|

 your cat refuses to eat.
 Naturally, you must try to address all possible

-causes of inappetance, such as excess stomach acid, mouth ulcers and nausea (see
+causes of inappetence, such as gastric hyperacidity, mouth ulcers and nausea (see

 Index of